Fees & in-network insurance

 Please call our client relationship coordinator for information on fees as you research your counseling options.

-Is Directions Counseling Group in my insurance network?
+Is Directions Counseling & Coaching in my insurance network?

 Can my out-of-network benefits help pay for my services?

-What questions do I need to ask my insurance company?
+What questions do I need to ask my insurance company about my benefits?

 - How many visits do I have per calendar/policy year?